-[For review: The Qualtrics survey .QSF file and an exported DOCX file are provided in the OSF folder.
-A preview link of the Qualtrics survey with checks removed is provided at: https://hku.au1.qualtrics.com/jfe/preview/previewId/3a49376f-9cb8-46c2-b67c-2c6f4b99d586/SV_9XOX3Cpi5Ey6QXs?Q_CHL=preview&Q_SurveyVersionID=current]

-We reached out to the original authors of the target article, and Prof. George Newman, the first author, graciously provided us with the original stimuli presented to the participants.
-We are very grateful for the materials he provided, which were very helpful in our reconstruction of the studies and setup on Qualtrics.

-Participants were first indicated their consent with four questions confirming their eligibility, understanding, and agreement with the study terms, to which they needed to answer “yes” to proceed to the rest of study.
+Participants first indicated their consent with four questions confirming their eligibility, understanding, and agreement with the study terms, to which they needed to answer “yes” to proceed to the rest of the study.
 Three of the four questions also served as attention checks, with the options order being rotated (yes, no, not sure) indicating that the participant confirmed that they would: (1) pay close attention to details and answer subsequent questions carefully, (2) agree to having to answer attention and comprehension checks, and (3) that they are a native English speaker born, raised, and currently located in the US.
 Failing any of the three attention questions meant that the participants did not indicate consent and therefore could not continue to the rest of the study.
-These were followed by a question that requested participants to copy and paste a statement indicating that they understand and agree to the terms of the study, and they were allowed to try that as many times as needed to get it right.
+These were followed by a question that requested participants to copy and paste a statement indicating that they understood and agreed to the terms of the study, and they were allowed to try that as many times as needed to get it right.
+The two experiments were then presented in a random order.

-The two experiments were then presented in random order.
-In Experiment 1, participants gave a name of an individual (the specific instructions for generating the name depending on the experimental condition they were assigned into), then were prompted to answer a few questions related to that individual, including a manipulation check.
-They then answered questions regarding hypothetical ownership of three objects presented in random order: a sweater, a wristwatch, or a pair of gloves.
-This entire process (the generation of a name, answering questions related to the individual, and then answering questions related to a hypothetically owned item) were repeated for each of the objects.
-Participants were prompted to provide a different individual for each of the objects.

-In Experiment 2, participants first provided the name of a celebrity (Nemeroff & Rozin, 1994) depending on their assigned valence condition (a positive celebrity or a negative celebrity).
-Following two manipulation checks, participants were asked to imagine that they had the opportunity to bid on a sweater that belonged to that celebrity, and answered a few questions regarding that item.
-Participants were exposed to one of four different experimental manipulations (physical vs. no physical contact; low vs. high demand), and the participant was asked to answer the same questions regarding the sweater again.
-All participants were then presented with a 3-item sensitivity to contagion individual differences scale (modified from Haidt et al., 1994).

-At the end, the participants answered a number of funneling questions, including how serious they were in filling out the questionnaire and what they thought the purpose of the study was, and provided their demographic information and feedback regarding pay.

-Manipulations

-Experiment 1: Valence
+Experiment 1